 The LRN for Biological Terrorism Preparedness utilizes a tiered construct of sentinel clinical, reference and national laboratories as an integrated network for rapid detection and response to threats.
-State and local public health, clinical, federal, military, veterinary, agricultural, environmental and international laboratories contribute to the LRN as a unique asset in preparedness.
-This linking of laboratories is unprecedented.
+State and local public health, clinical, federal, military, veterinary, agricultural, environmental and international laboratories all participate.